-Senior Product Designer at Dialpad; formerly Stack Overflow Joined about 7 years ago via an invitation from Matt G.
+Senior Product Designer at Dialpad; formerly Stack Overflow Joined over 7 years ago via an invitation from Matt G.

 At Stack Overflow, we created a base modal style that had minimal styles applied by default.
 Then other components were placed within it as needed.
 Most of the time, most modals were composed of a headline, copy, maybe some inputs, and couple action buttons.

 @Casey — How often does your team meetup in person?

 Re: Setting work hours— Yes, this is a temptation—especially if you enjoy your work.
 "Just five more minutes…" turns into another hour too many times.
 The thing that has helped me here are two things:

 1. Set working hours for yourself—and keep them!
 There will always be days where your schedule may change, but for the most part lock in a limit.
 For me it's 8:30am-5:30pm.
 When 5:30pm comes around, I stop working.
 Everything will be there tomorrow.
 Nothing will burn down.
 You need to make sure your leaving margin in your life for others and yourself outside of work.